-The way of policy recognition at the government and the central bank makes the first issue for the analysis.
-A proper recognition of current policy challenges help establish a foundation to take appropriate policy measures to handle them.
-So is a strong commitment.
-The second comes the examination of respective policies in detail, checking if they are consistent to each other and if they are effective.
-The degree of their flexibility in policy implementation is also reviewed in the record.
-Finally, the sustainability of the policies is evaluated based on the records of their implementation, public support thereto, and international environment at the time, etc. The records of success to overcome economic and financial crises in the past give some credential to the authorities about sustainability of their policies.
-If the administration changes, the predictability of policies still can sustain, provided they have public support on the back of an advanced political system.
-Uncertainty arises over the sustainability of policies, on the other hand, when there is a problem at the administration over succession or the concentration of power.
-It is also necessary to check fully whether the policies are justifiable in the given international environment.
+JCR first checks how the government and the central bank recognize their policy issues.
+A precise recognition will make it possible for them to take appropriate policy measures.
+Their strong commitment can also be confirmed.
+Then JCR examines each of their policy measures and checks if they are consistent with each other and if they are effective.
+The flexibility of their policy responses taken in the past is also reviewed at the time.
+Finally, the sustainability of the current policies is evaluated based on the past records of policy implementation, public support thereto and the international environment at the time.
+Successes in overcoming economic and financial crises in the past can convince JCR about the effectiveness and continuity of the current policy measures to some extent.
+Even in a change of administration, new policies can be predictable if there is public support under an advanced political system.
+On the other hand, problems about succession of administration or concentration of power can be uncertain factors for the continuity of policies.
+It is also necessary to check fully if a country's policies are relevant in the ongoing international environment it faces.